apollo

 Critical

-How does the drug interact with Ketorol 10 Tablet 10's:
+How does the drug interact with Ketorol 10 Tablet:

-Coadministration of Ketorol 10 Tablet 10's together with fenoprofen may increase the risk of side effects in the gastrointestinal tract such as inflammation, bleeding and ulceration.
+Using Ketorol 10 Tablet together with nabumetone may increase the risk of side effects in the gastrointestinal tract such as inflammation, bleeding and ulcers.

 How to manage the interaction:

-Taking Fenoprofen with Ketorol 10 Tablet 10's is not recommended, but it can be taken together if prescribed by a doctor.
-However, consult a doctor if you experience unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache; and weakness.
+Taking Ketorol 10 Tablet with Nabumetone is not recommended, but it can be taken together if prescribed by a doctor.
+However, consult your doctor if you experience any unusual bleeding, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness.
 Do not discontinue any medications without consulting a doctor.

 Critical

-How does the drug interact with Ketorol 10 Tablet 10's:
+How does the drug interact with Ketorol 10 Tablet:

-Coadministration of Ketorol 10 Tablet 10's with Naproxen can increase the risk or severity of gastric bleeding and ulceration.
+Using Ketorol 10 Tablet together with tolmetin may increase the risk of side effects in the gastrointestinal tract such as inflammation, bleeding and ulceration.

 How to manage the interaction:

-Taking Ketorol 10 Tablet 10's with Naproxen together is generally avoided as it can possibly result in an interaction, it can be taken if your doctor has advised it.
-However, if you notice any unusual bleeding or bruising, other signs of bleeding, dizziness, lightheadedness, red or black tarry stools, coughing up or vomiting blood, severe headache, and weakness, you should contact your doctor immediately.
-Do not stop using any medications without first talking to your doctor.
+Taking Ketorol 10 Tablet with Tolmetin is not recommended, but it can be taken together if prescribed by a doctor.
+However, consult your doctor if you experience any unusual bleeding, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness.
+Do not discontinue any medications without consulting a doctor.

 KetorolacOxaprozin